Ground state properties of a Tonks-Girardeau Gas in a periodic potential: Introduction

-Since the TG gas is both theoretical exactly solvable and experimental accessible, there are great research interest recently in the TG gas in different trapping potentials \cite{Girardeau2000, Girardeau00,Girardeau01,weight02,Girardeau02,Girardeau2002,Girardeau20002, Lapeyre02,TPapenbrock,PJForrester,AMinguzzi,DMGangardt,Wubiao,RPezer,HBuljan, Goold, Zhangyunbo}.
+Since the TG gas is both theoretical exactly solvable and experimentally accessible, there are great research interests recently in the TG gas with different trapping potentials \cite{Girardeau2000, Girardeau00,Girardeau01,weight02,Girardeau02,Girardeau2002,Girardeau20002, Lapeyre02,TPapenbrock,PJForrester,AMinguzzi,DMGangardt,Wubiao,RPezer,HBuljan, Goold, Zhangyunbo}.
 A review on relevant studies in this interesting subject can be found in a recent article by Yukalov and Girardeau \cite{Girardeau05}.
 In particular, Lin and Wu investigated the ground-state properties of a TG in periodic potentials \cite{Wubiao}.
-They used the Monte Carlo integration technique to compute the single-particle reduced density matrix (SPRDM) for small systems up to $ N=7$ bosons.
-Their analysis of ground states shows that when the number of bosons $N$ is commensurate with the number of wells $M$ in the periodic potential, the boson system is a Mott insulator whose energy gap, however, is given by the single-particle band gap of the periodic potential; when $N$ is not commensurate with $M$, the system is a metal (not a superfluid).
-The purpose of this work is to compute the SPRDM for large systems containing more than 40 particles, and then study scaling relations, quantitative predictions for scaling exponents of the ground-state occupation numbers, and zero-momentum peak in different filling conditions.
-Therefore we put particular emphasis on examining the ground-state fractional occupation in these two phases of the system.
+They used a Monte Carlo integration technique to compute the single-particle reduced density matrix (SPRDM) for systems up to $N=7$ bosons.
+Their analysis of the ground state shows that when the number of bosons $N$ is commensurate with the number of wells $M$ in the periodic potential, the boson system is a Mott insulator whose energy gap is given by the single-particle band gap of the periodic potential; however, when $N$ is not commensurate with $M$, the system is a metal (not a superfluid).
+The purpose of this work is to compute the SPRDM for large systems containing more than 200 particles, and then study scaling relations, make quantitative predictions for scaling exponents of the ground-state occupation numbers, and obtain zero-momentum peak in different phases.
+We put particular emphasis on examining the ground-state occupation in the two phases of the system.

 The remaining of this paper is organized as follows.
 In Sec.~II, we introduce the model Hamiltonian of the system and describe the single-particle eigenstates and eigenvalues which will be used.
-In Sec.~III, we review the Bose-Fermi mapping theorem and then construct the exact many-body ground state wave function.
+In Sec.~III, we apply the Bose-Fermi mapping theorem to construct the exact many-body ground state wave function.
 In Sec.~IV, we devote ourselves to study the many-body properties of the TG gas.
-Summary and conclusion are given in Sec.~V.
+Finally, summary and conclusions are given in Sec.~V.